zackpyle/etch-docs/docs/docs/how-to/basics/how-to-set-global-section-styles.md

 }
 ```

-Where does gutter get it's value from?
+Where does gutter get its value from?
 Hop back over to the Variable Manager and add:

 ```css
 --gutter: clamp(16px, 10dvw, 80px);